-The quarter-over-prior year quarter increase in research and development expenses of \$0.6 million was primarily attributable to an increase in third-party consulting expenses.
-Research and development expenses as a percentage of revenues decreased to 9% during the quarter ended March 31, 2024 from 11% during the quarter ended March 31, 2023.
+The quarter-over-prior year quarter increase in research and development expenses of \$0.6 million \$2.8 million was primarily attributable to increased third-party data center hosting costs and an increase in third-party consulting expenses, personnel and labor costs as a result of increased incentive expense.
+Research and development expenses as a percentage of revenues decreased to 9% 10% during the quarter ended March 31, 2024 June 30, 2024 from 11% during the quarter ended March 31, 2023 June 30, 2023.

-The year-to-date period-over-period increase in research and development expenses of \$6.6 million was primarily attributable to an increase in personnel and labor costs as a result of increased headcount and increased share-based compensation expense, and increased third-party data center hosting costs.
-Research and development expenses as a percentage of revenues decreased to 10% during the six months ended March 31, 2024 from 11% during the six months ended March 31, 2023.
+The year-to-date period-over-period increase in research and development expenses of \$6.6 million \$9.4 million was primarily attributable to an increase in personnel and labor costs, as a result of increased share-based compensation expense, headcount, and increased share-based compensation incentive expense, and increased third-party data center hosting costs.
+Research and development expenses as a percentage of revenues decreased to 10% during the six nine months ended March 31, 2024 June 30, 2024 from 11% during the six nine months ended March 31, 2023 June 30, 2023.